fengyuanchen/pickerjs/README.md

 ## Methods

-If a method doesn't need to return any value, it will return the cropper instance (`this`) for chain composition.
+If a method doesn't need to return any value, it will return the picker instance (`this`) for chain composition.

 ### show()